CityU-Mobile/FileOptLogger/README.md

 ### Data Collection

+1. Users should clear Facebook's cache & files directory.
+Users can find the clear button in `settings->apps->Facebook->Storage`.
+User will find **CLEAR DATA** and **CLEAR CACHE** button.
+Please click these two buttons to clear data & cache for the first use.
-1.  make sure switch "**Start Collecting**" is on, then *FileOptLogger*  will monitor Facebook's cache and files directory.
+2.  make sure switch "**Start Collecting**" is on, then *FileOptLogger*  will monitor Facebook's cache and files directory.
-2. use Facebook as normal.
+3.  use Facebook as normal.
-3. switch off "**Start Collecting**", and trace files will be stored in `/sdcard/fblog`.
+4.  switch off "**Start Collecting**", and trace files will be stored in `/sdcard/fblog`.

 ### Data Compression